GoogleChrome/web.dev/src/site/content/en/blog/image-support-for-async-clipboard/index.md

 The `ClipboardItem` takes an object with the MIME type of the image as the key, and the actual blob as the value.
 The sample code below shows a future-proof way to do this by using the [`Object.defineProperty()`][object-define-prop] method.
-The MIME used as the key is retrieved from `blob.type`.
+The MIME type used as the key is retrieved from `blob.type`.
 This approach ensures that your code will be ready for future image types as well as other MIME types that may be supported in the future.